 An enhanced DBS check with barred list information will be undertaken for all staff members engaged in regulated activity.
-A person will be considered to be in 'regulated activity' if, as a result of their work, they:
+A person will be in 'regulated activity' if, as a result of their work, they:

-- Are responsible on a daily basis for the care or supervision of children. - Regularly work in the school at times when children are on the premises. - Regularly come into contact with children under 18 years of age.
+- Are responsible daily for the care or supervision of children. - Regularly work in the school at times when children are on the premises. - Regularly come into contact with children under 18 years of age.